 Learning From the Church In The Global South

-- Learn the Biblical and relational principles behind the why and the what of the work being done, and how those principles and relationships are contributing to growth
+- Learn the Biblical and relational principles behind the reasons for the work being done, and how those principles and relationships are contributing to growth

-- Appreciate, in order to emulate, the spiritual vitality of those that are a part of God’s Kingdom where movement is occurring, and recognize how spiritual vitality relates to the growth taking place
+- Appreciate the spiritual vitality of those that are a part of God’s Kingdom, in order to emulate and recognize how spiritual vitality relates to the growth taking place

 - Understand the cultural realities and “seasons” that are contributing to the growth in a particular country or place